 Despite our best efforts, it is very unlikely that these controls can be manipulated to fully satisfy the human inhabitants of Earth.
 Before we had any influence at all, we were at the mercy of plague and famine.
 These were large-scale demonstrations of the natural forces designed to limit population growth.
 Like beavers, we have the ability to terraform our environment and alter the delicate balance to the detriment of other lifeforms.
 It would seem we have the power of life or death over all life on Earth, except our own.
 It's quite possible the dominant species in the dinosaur-age developed a similar sense of superiority and arrogance at a time when they ruled the world and their survival seemed assured.
 Given the limited resources of our planet, we must look very carefully at the management of these resources.
 In ancient societies, our ancestors tended to live comfortably within the bounds of sustainability.

 Many cultures saw a serious purpose in making things better for following generations.
-Viewed with the benefit of what we now know, some attempts to improve ancient civilizations, may seem misguided.
+Viewed with the benefit of what we now know, some attempts to improve ancient civilizations may seem misguided.
 But the intent was there, nonetheless.
 There was no hint that mankind was actually quite insignificant on a Cosmic-scale.
-However, there is one thing that human civilisations of old agreed upon -- they were being driven by external forces, the complexity of which was beyond comprehension.
+However, there is one thing that human civilizations of old agreed upon – they were being driven by external forces, the complexity of which was beyond comprehension.
 Invariably, as noted earlier, the gods were given all responsibility for the unexplained and the inexplicable.

 The above discussion relates to man-made rules.
-However these are just a subset of a far greater number of rules over which we have no control – the rules that govern our existence, the Rules-of-Nature.
+However, these rules pale into insignificance when compared with the far greater number of rules over which we have no control – the rules that govern our existence, the Rules-of-Nature.
 In defining transient rules, we have a reasonable degree of flexibility.
 We have no influence whatsoever on the rules-of-nature.
 In this space, we are mere observers with quite limited degrees of freedom.
 Although we have no influence on the rules themselves, we can seemingly affect the outcome from the application of some of those rules by altering the situations to which the rules could apply.

-Rules-of-nature are not experimental -- they have been put in place to take account of all possible future contingencies.
+Rules-of-nature are not experimental – they have been put in place to take account of all possible future contingencies.
 They are immutable.
 And that is an extremely important distinction between man-made rules and the rules-of-nature.
-From our vantage point in the cosmos, we can view the historic record back almost to the time when our universe began.
-On examination of the record over that time, there is absolutely no evidence to show that any of the laws of physics have changed a single skerrick.
-Our model to explain observations of the big picture, relies heavily on extrapolating physics from our everyday experience.
-One thing scientific investigation has established so far, is that there is an incredibly complex and mathematically beautiful interconnection between all fundamental components of the physical world.
+From our vantage point in the cosmos, we can view the historical record back almost to the time when our Universe began.
+On examination of the record over that time, there is absolutely no evidence to show that any of the laws-of-physics have changed a single skerrick.
+Our model to explain observations of the big picture relies heavily on extrapolating physics from our everyday experience.
+One thing scientific investigation has established so far is that there is an incredibly complex and mathematically beautiful interconnection between all fundamental components of the physical world.
 The ultimate goal for science is to find a unifying theory that ties together seemingly unrelated elements.
 There are no guarantees that such a theory exists at all.
 We are driven in this direction by the success in the past at finding unexpected relationships between seemingly unrelated physical quantities.

-Perhaps there is no better illustration of this than with the ubiquitous E = mc2.
-A couple of centuries ago, who could possibly have imagined that energy might be a function of mass and the speed-of-light?
+Perhaps there is no better illustration of this than the ubiquitous equation E = mc2.
+A couple of centuries ago, who could possibly have imagined that energy might be a function of mass and the speed-of-light.
 There are many more examples, but their examination lies outside the scope of this book.
-What we can take from knowing that these relationships exist, is that there is an extremely delicate balance required in maintaining precisely the environment of our existence.
+What we can take from knowing that these relationships exist is that there is an extremely delicate balance required in maintaining precisely the environment of our existence.
 Imagine for a moment that the rules of nature were not immutable, and might still be evolving.
 Because of the interconnectivity involved, it is not possible to fiddle with one of the rules in isolation without upsetting the equilibrium which is an essential part of everything we know.
-The empirical evidence available at this time, leads to the realization that the rules we are observing, the rules that govern every molecule of our existence, have not changed since our universe began.
-The inescapable conclusion is that the rules that existed at the start of our universe, are the same rules we see in play today, and there is no evidence that they might change before its end.
+The empirical evidence available at this time, leads to the realization that the rules we are observing, the rules that govern every aspect of our existence, have not changed since our Universe began.
+The inescapable conclusion is that the rules that existed at the start of our Universe, are the same rules we see in play today, and there is no evidence that they might change before its end.

 Humans, as with every other life-form, have a predetermined upper limit on lifespan that remains relatively constant throughout the period that our species exists.
 Many factors prevent any particular individual reaching the maximum possible age.
 Life-expectancy for humans has improved dramatically over the last couple of centuries as health and environmental issues are understood and addressed.
 Genetic inheritance plays a large part in determining whether or not a human can survive to the limit allowed by the blueprint for our species.
-Although we can affect the outcome to a certain degree by lifestyle choices and medical intervention, the age to which we live without artificial assistance is by no means open-ended.
+Although we can affect the outcome to a certain degree by lifNatural rules can appear to change with scale, but they are still immutable – subsetsestyle choices and medical intervention, the age to which we live without artificial assistance is by no means open-ended.

 Many of the rules that seem to apply in our everyday world could possibly be far more complex than first-impressions might suggest.
 One interpretation is that these immutable rules might appear to vary depending on the scale of the situation to which they apply.
 Perhaps a more accurate way to view this is that the rules are not changed at all, but rather we failed in our initial observation to understand the full extent of the rule.
-When can we be sure that the rules have been dissected to the fullest extent?
+When can we be sure that the rules have been particularized to the fullest extent into fundamental components.
 Answer – “We can't”.
-And a similar frustration awaits particle-physicists as they delve ever deeper into the sub-atomic world.
+And a similar frustration awaits particle-physicists as they delve ever deeper into the subatomic world.

 Rules can produce quite different outcomes as conditions change.
 Take as an example the rules that govern elemental Carbon.
 At normal temperatures and pressures, pure Carbon exists in a state that we might find in burnt forests, or pencils.
 Under intense heat and pressure, diamonds are created from the same material.
 And we are just discovering the incredible properties of another form of Carbon – Graphene ( Graphene ).
 This Graphene is worthy of special mention for plaudits to the power of Science and Engineering.
 It does not occur naturally, and requires a very controlled manufacturing process.
 However, it is important to note that, even though the process does not occur in Nature, the rules that allowed for it to exist were already defined long ago.
 This was a 'discovery' by mankind, not an 'invention'.

-A common theme throughout this book emphasizes that there are few identifiable absolute-rules in nature.
+A common theme throughout this book emphasizes that there are relatively few rules in nature we have identified that can be categorized with certainty as absolute.
 Like most common compounds, Water seems to follow the rule that it will expand as the temperature rises.
 The rule for water involving temperature and expansion, has qualifications attached.
 At both the high and low end of the temperature-scale, water changes state and thus needs a different set of rules to define its behaviour.
 As the temperature drops and water starts to turn to ice, it expands, in contravention of the previous rule that might have been applicable more broadly.
 This illustrates nicely that while some rules might appear to be flexible, that flexibility could in fact be the result of macro-rules being composed of very specific 'sub-rules' which have a more restricted application.

 To illustrate the delicate interplay and interconnection of rules that determine the perfect conditions for life as we know it, we need look no further than the chemical properties of H2O, and their role in what we know as “weather”.
 Evaporation and precipitation result from properties of the water molecule, and ultimately control the distillation and distribution of this molecule that is so essential to life.
 It could be argued that the distillation inherent in the evaporation process is not an essential to life, but it is certainly essential to human life.
 Sea creatures have adapted to both freshwater and seawater environments, and presumably humans would have evolved to fit with whatever the prevailing environment provided.